techidaily/site-windows11/source/_posts/win-printer-service-reset-guide.md

 ![Restart Print Spooler Using Task Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/restart-print-spooler-using-task-manager.jpg)
 3. Scroll down until you find the**Spooler** service.
 Right-click on it and select**Restart** .

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wy0uYNNdMDM?si=5ir7EHlr0CkpcYOT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  So, there you have it - three different ways to restart the Print Spooler service on your Windows 11 PC.
 Whether you choose to use the Services window, Command Prompt, or Task Manager, the steps are simple and straightforward.
 So, go ahead and give it a shot!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Restarting the Print Spooler on Windows, Made Easy